Tips on how to eat better, save money, boost the local economy and cut carbon emissions

 Choose products, such as Fairtrade certified, for foods and drinks which are imported and you can’t source locally.

-When eating out try to choose restaurants that use local produce, are members of the Sustainable Restaurant Association or have good ratings on the Fish2Fork website.
+When eating out try to choose restaurants that use local produce, are members of the Sustainable Restaurant Association.